-\begin{lemma} For any formula $A$ we have $\HA_0\vdash x\q A\ra A$. \end{lemma} \begin{proof} See \cite{TD}. \end{proof}
+\begin{lemma} For any formula $A$ we have $\HA_0\vdash x\!\q\!
+A\ra A$. \end{lemma} \begin{proof} See \cite{TD}. \end{proof}

-In the following, $\{x\}$ is partial recursive function of Turing Machine with code $x$.
-The notation $\{x\}y\!\!\downarrow$ means that ``The function $\{x\}$ is defined on input $y$", or equivalently ``The Turing machine with code $x$ halts with input $y$".
+In the following, $\{x\}$ is partial recursive function of the Turing Machine with the code $x$.
+The notation $\{x\}y\!\!\downarrow$ means that ``the function $\{x\}$ is defined on input $y$", or equivalently ``the Turing machine with the code $x$ halts on the input $y$".
 It is well known that $\{x\}y\!\!\downarrow$ is a $\Sigma_1$ sentence.
 We use terms which contain some Kleene's bracket notation.
 In that case, we use $t\!\!\downarrow$ to mean that all the brackets in $t$ are defined (terminate).

-One immediate consequence of $\q$-realizability, is Church's Rule for $\HA$: \begin{lemma} For every formula $A(x,y)$, if $\HA\vdash\forall{x}\,\exists{y}\,A(x,y)$, then there exists some $n\in \omega$ such that $\HA\vdash\forall{x}\, ({\{n\}(x)\downarrow}\wedge A(x,\{n\}(x)))$. \end{lemma} \begin{proof} See \cite{TD}. \end{proof}
+One immediate consequence of $\q$-realizability, is Church's Rule for $\HA$: \begin{lemma} For every formula $A(x,y)$, if $\HA\vdash\forall{x}\,\exists{y}\,A(x,y)$, then there exists some $n\in \omega$ such that $\HA\vdash\forall{x}\, ({\{n\}(x)\!\!\downarrow}\wedge A(x,\{n\}(x)))$. \end{lemma} \begin{proof} See \cite{TD}. \end{proof}